Ietu/WEncrypt-Decrypt/README.md

 ## DISCLAIMER
 This encryption script is provided for securing your ***PERSONAL*** files and should not be used for anything else.

 Use at your own risk!
-Even though this has always worked for me I can never quarantee 100% that it can't have any errors!
+Even though this has always worked for me I can never quarantee 100% that it can't have any errors.

 ## Info